xiangyuan/blog/content/blog/2012/2012-06-15_freetds-tsql-usage.rst

-public: yes
-tags: [sysadmin, databases]
-summary: How to use the tsql command.

 Using tsql
 ==========

+:tags: sysadmin, databases
+:language: en
+:summary: How to use the tsql command.

 Today I had to connect to a MSSQL database from a Linux box.
 A library to do this is `FreeTDS
 <http://www.freetds.org/>`_.
 It also provides an interactive ``tsql`` command.
 Install it from your